1. About ibuprofen for children

 In rare cases, it's possible for your child to have a serious allergic reaction (anaphylaxis) to ibuprofen.

-Immediate action required: Call 999 now or go to A&E if:
+Immediate action required: Call 999 or take your child to A&E if:

-- they get tightness in the chest or throat
+- your child has tightness in their chest or throat

-- their mouth, face, lips, tongue or throat start swelling
+- your child's mouth, face, lips, tongue or throat start swelling

 They could be having a serious allergic reaction and may need immediate treatment in hospital.